Madhav703/Top.gg-Server-Count/README.md

 # Top.gg-Server-Count
-Post Server Count to Top.gg
+Post your Discord Bot's Server Count to Top.gg

+Note: Make sure your bot is listed on [Top.gg](https://top.gg/) then only you can use this code!